Semester / Trimester

-While students in this program take a majority of their courses from the Liberal Arts, Business & Irish Studies program, they may also select 1 course from the Sciences, Technology, Engineering & Mathematics (STEM) program at no additional charge.
+While students in this program take a majority of their courses from the Liberal Arts, Business & Irish Studies program, they may also select 1 course from the Sciences, Technology & Engineering program at no additional charge.

 Courses are taught by NUI Galway faculty and ISA students enroll directly with local and international students.
 All courses are taught in English.

 Students must have a minimum grade point average of 3.00.

 There is no language prerequisite for this program.